shah1nsha/Testproject_3/README.md

-# Testproject_3

-Performed functional testing of the Calculator application
+erformed functional testing of the Calculator application.

-Verified basic arithmetic operations: addition, subtraction, multiplication, division, and other functions
+Verified basic arithmetic operations: addition, subtraction, multiplication, division, and other functions.

 Designed and executed test cases to:

-Confirm correct outputs
+Confirm correct outputs.

-Validate inputs
+Validate inputs.

-Handle errors for invalid inputs (e.g., divide by zero)
+Handle errors for invalid inputs, such as divide by zero.

-Ensure UI consistency
+Ensure UI consistency.

-Documented test results and reported defects
+Documented test results and reported defects.

-Ensured the application’s reliability and accuracy
+Ensured the application’s reliability and accuracy.

-Here Each Sheet Contains
+Here Each Sheet Contains:

-  1. Test Cases
+  Test Cases
-  2. Executed Test cases
+  Executed Test Cases
-  3. Bug report
+  Bug Report